-All offenses committed on the Cal State LA campus are investigated by University Police with the exception of the following crimes: homicides; crimes involving great bodily injury likely to result in death (as determined by University Police); crimes that require the response of specialized resources (as determined by University Police); and, other major crimes, upon the request of University Police.
+All offenses committed on the Cal State LA campus are investigated by UPD with the exception of the following crimes: homicides; crimes involving great bodily injury likely to result in death (as determined by UPD); crimes that require the response of specialized resources (as determined by UPD); and, other major crimes, upon the request of UPD.
 These crimes will be investigated by the Los Angeles Police Department, as per a Memorandum of Agreement (MOA).
 Other exceptions will exist where operational necessity requires that the Los Angeles Police Department conduct the preliminary and follow-up investigation, those exceptions will be determined by mutual agreement.
-University Police will assist the Los Angeles Police Department by responding to calls for service generated from within one mile of University Property for crimes in progress and will take immediate, appropriate action to terminate the crime and/or attempt to apprehend the suspect(s) when the police resources are available on the campus, the Los Angeles Police Department will remain responsible to handle calls for service within the boundaries of the City of Los Angeles of the University Property.
+UPD will assist the Los Angeles Police Department by responding to calls for service generated from within one mile of University property for crimes in progress and will take immediate, appropriate action to terminate the crime and/or attempt to apprehend the suspect(s) when the police resources are available on the campus, the Los Angeles Police Department will remain responsible to handle calls for service within the boundaries of the City of Los Angeles off of the University property.